Integrative-Transcriptomics/tss-prediction-comparison/README.md

 More on the biological backgrounds of transcription in prokaryotes in the [wiki](https://github.com/Integrative-Transcriptomics/tss-prediction-comparison/wiki/Prokaryotic-gene-structure-and-transcription).

-## What distinguishes TSSplorer from other TSS prediction tools like TSSpredator?
+## What distinguishes TSSplorer from other TSS prediction tools especially TSSpredator?
+Differences will be added soon.

 ## How to use TSSplorer?
 1. Input the following:
    - The name of your project (on the management site you will find your submission under this name)